christopherseaman/datasci_217/07/index.md

 - **Avoid Misleading Visuals**
   - Start axes at zero when appropriate to prevent exaggeration
-    - *Unless you're trying to create the next big conspiracy theory, keep it real!*
   - Use consistent scales across related visuals
-    - *Inconsistency is only cool in plot twists, not in plots!*

 - **Accurate Data Representation**
   - Do not manipulate visuals to mislead or bias the audience
-    - *No one likes a data manipulator—trust is key!*
   - Clearly indicate any data exclusions or manipulations
-    - *Transparency isn't just for windows!*

 ---